DizNicolasAmor/interviews-practice/FRONTEND.md

 #### The useCallback hook

-complete
+The `useCallback` hook returns a memoized callback.

+It receives two parameters: a callback and an array of dependencies.
+It will return a memoized version of the callback that only changes if one of the dependencies has changed.
+This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

+Example:

+`const memoizedCallback = useCallback(myFunction, [a, b]);`

 Source: https://en.reactjs.org/docs/hooks-reference.html#usecallback

 #### What is the difference between useMemo and useCallback?

-The main difference is that `useMemo` returns a memoized while and `useCallback` returns a memoized function.
+The main difference is that `useMemo` returns a memoized value while `useCallback` returns a memoized function.

+In code, `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps).`